JackyFWong/dotfiles/README.md

 ## zsh
 ### Notes
 Much like termite, I haven't learned most of zsh.
-For now, it is bash with tab completion and pretty prompts.
+For now, it is bash with tab completion and pretty default prompts.
 ### Installation
 ```
 pacman -S zsh
 ```
-Use `zsh` to run zsh-newuser-install.
+Use `zsh` to run `zsh-newuser-install`.
 #### Replace bash with zsh
 Move the code you want to save (e.g. aliases and prompt) to ~/.zshrc.